 The Authority reserves the right to utilize any available funding source at below market interest rates.
 Please be aware that restrictions vary by funding source and the Project will need to be compliant with the most restrictive source.
-The top scoring deals in each of the geographic Set-Asides will have priority access to Authority resources available at that time OR Priority will be given to those projects that score the highest number of points in the under the scoring category F.) Housing Policy and Objectives.
-Failure to adhere to these limits will result in a Project that is not financially feasible as defined in the QAP.
+The top scoring deals in each of the geographic Set-Asides will have priority access to Authority resources available at that time OR priority will be given to those projects that score the highest number of points under the scoring category F.) Housing Policy and Objectives.